 The BRM Group did not record any revenue for the year ended 30 June 2011 as it has not commenced production and is still in the exploration and evaluation stage.
 For the year ended 30 June 2011, the BRM Group recorded other income of AUD118,250, representing an increase of 7.5% from AUD110,000 recorded in the year ended 30 June 2010.
-Other income in the year ended 30 June 2010 related to a revaluation gain of the BRM Group's investment in the equity of a company listed on ASX, which were revalued to market value as at 30 June 2010.
-BRM disposed of such investment during the year ended 30 June 2011.
 Other income for the year ended 30 June 2011 related mainly to gain on disposal of investments and proceeds from a government grant.

-During the year ended 30 June 2011, the BRM Group incurred exploration and evaluation expenditure of approximately AUD32.98 million, representing an increase of 65.4% from approximately AUD19.94 million recorded in the year ended 30 June 2010.
-During the year ended 30 June 2010, the BRM Group focused on completing the pre-feasibility study and undertaking the definitive feasibility study for the Marillana Project.
-Based on these studies, BRM continued to increase its exploration and evaluation activities in respect of the Marillana Project during the year ended 30 June 2011 to complete the definitive feasibility study and invest in port studies and the mine front end engineering and design process hence resulting in the increase in exploration and evaluation expenditure.
+During the year ended 30 June 2011, the BRM Group incurred exploration and evaluation expenditure of approximately AUD32.98 million, representing an increase of 65.4% from approximately AUD19.94 million recorded in the year ended 30

+June 2010.
+During the year ended 30 June 2011 the BRM Group's focus was on completing the definitive feasibility study and then undertaking front end engineering and design for the Marillana Project.
+In addition, BRM progressed its investment in port studies through the North West Infrastructure.
+These programs resulted in an increase in exploration and evaluation expenditure for the year ended 30 June 2011.